Topological BF Theory construction of twisted dihedral quantum double phases from spontaneous symmetry breaking

 \textit{Confinement effects.---} Increasing of $\kappa$ also induces a two-step confinement of the gauge fields: the $\mathbb{Z}_n$ part of the gauge fields gets confined before the $\mathbb{Z}_2$ part for $n>2$ \cite{Kogut1980,Wu1982}.
 Thus, there exists an intermediate window of $\kappa$ where the phase diagram contains four phases, with $O(2)$, $U(1)$, $\mathbb{Z}_2$ and trivial gauge structures, respectively.
 The universality classes of the transitions among these phases remain unchanged as those in the small $\kappa$ case, and we conjecture that the multicritical point will still be stable.
 In addition, the transition between the $D(D_n)$ and the $D(\mathbb{Z}_2)$ phases and that between the $D(\mathbb{Z}_2)$ and the trivial phases are both described by the deconfinement to confinement transition of the $\mathbb{Z}_n$ gauge theory \cite{Kogut1979,Fradkin1979}.
 A direct transition between the $D(D_n)$ phase and the trivial phase is in principle allowed.
 When $\kappa$ is sufficiently large, the $\mathbb{Z}_2$ part of the gauge fields is further confined through a 3D Ising transition, leaving the $U(1)$ Coulomb and the trivial the only phases in the phase diagram.
 The multicritical point also disappears due to confinement of the Ising field $s_{\mathbf{i}}$.
 The phase diagram slices with intermediate and sufficiently large $\kappa$ are shown in the right two pannels in Fig. \ref{fig:schematic}.

 \textit{Conclusion and outlook.---} In summary, we provide a new route to realizing nonabelian twisted dihedral quantum double phases $D^\omega(D_n)$ through continuous gauge fields: an $S[O(2)\times O(2)]$ BF theory that exactly reproduces the anyon content and modular data of $D^\omega(D_n)$, and a concrete Higgsing construction in an $O(2)$ lattice gauge model with matter fields that realizes these phases microscopically.
 By tracking Wilson loops and twist operators to anyons and matching their statistics, we establish a one-to-one correspondence that clarifies how discrete dihedral quantum double phases emerge from continuous gauge structure.
-In the lattice model, we find the dihedral quantum double phase can meet with a $U(1)$ Coulomb phase at a stable multicritical point governed by the $O(3)$ Wilson–Fisher fixed point, enabling a direct continuous transition in analog to deconfined quantum criticality.
+In the lattice model, we find the dihedral quantum double phase can meet with a $U(1)$ Coulomb phase at a stable multicritical point with emergent $O(3)$ symmetry, enabling a direct continuous transition in analog to deconfined quantum criticality.

 Our proposal for realizing nonabelian topological orders is based on continuous gauge theory which distinguishes ours from most existing proposals \cite{QD,Nat2023,Sala2025}.
-Our lattice construction allows us to access a large set of phases and several phase transitions (3D XY, 3D Ising, and $O(3)$ WF) by tuning a small set of parameters.
+Our lattice construction allows us to access a large set of phases and several phase transitions (3D $U(1)$, 3D Ising, and $O(3)$ symmetric) by tuning a small set of parameters.
 Our construction can be systematized in the realization of more exotic nonabelian topological orders: for example, the point group quantum doubles via Higgsing $O(3)$ or $SU(2)$ gauge fields.
 Given the success in the experimental creation of synthetic nonabelian continuous gauge fields \cite{RMPsyn,Lin2011,Yang2019,Cheng2023,Liang2024,Madasu2025}, it is worthwhile to explore similar experiments realizing our proposed field theory \eqref{DnL} and lattice model \eqref{eq:LH}.